D-Mobilelab/StargateJsApps/README.md

 Open external url with InApp Browser

+## Stargate.setAnalyticsCallback(callBackFunction)

+Set the callback to call when an analytic event need to be sent.

+Please call this before [Stargate.initialize](#stargateinitialize), so it can track events logged on initialize too, like MFP.

 ## Stargate.checkConnection(callbackSuccess, callbackError)

 Call callbackSuccess with an object with the network type like this: